Tornadoes damage homes and power lines as storms wallop Midwest and South

-Tornadoes and violent storms struck parts of the South and Midwest on Wednesday, knocking down power lines and trees, ripping roofs off homes and shooting debris thousands of feet into the air as a swath of severe weather hit the region.
+Tornadoes and violent storms struck parts of the South and Midwest on Wednesday, knocking down power lines and trees, ripping roofs off homes and shooting debris thousands of feet into the air.

-A tornado emergency was briefly issued in northeast Arkansas, with the National Weather Service’s office in Memphis, Tennessee, telling residents on the social platform X: “This is a life threatening situation.
-Seek shelter now."
-The emergency was lifted, though area residents remained under a tornado warning.
+A tornado emergency was briefly issued in northeast Arkansas, with the National Weather Service telling residents on the social platform X: “This is a life threatening situation.
+Seek shelter now.”

-The South and Midwest also braced for potentially deadly flash flooding over coming days as severe thunderstorms blowing eastward become supercharged, forecasters warned.

-With more than a foot (30 centimeters) of rain possible over the next four days, the prolonged deluge “is an event that happens once in a generation to once in a lifetime,” the weather service said in one of its flood warnings.
+With more than a foot (30 centimeters) of rain possible over the next four days, the prolonged deluge “is an event that happens once in a generation to once in a lifetime,” the weather service said.
 “Historic rainfall totals and impacts are possible.”

-The flood fears come as residents in parts of Michigan continued to dig out from a weekend ice storm.
+More than 90 million people were at some risk of severe weather in a huge part of the nation that stretches from Texas to Minnesota and Maine, according to the Oklahoma-based Storm Prediction Center.

 Tornadoes touch down and more could be coming

 A tornado emergency was briefly declared around Blytheville, Arkansas, Wednesday evening, with debris lofted at least 25,000 feet (7.6 kilometers), according to Chelly Amin, a meteorologist with the weather service.
-This is the weather service's highest alert and is rare, but it urges residents to seek immediate shelter.
+This is the weather service's highest alert and is rare.
 It was not immediately clear whether there were any injuries.

 “It's definitely going to be a really horrible situation here come sunrise in the morning in those areas, coming out of Arkansas,” Amin said.

+More than 2 miles (3.2 kilometers) of Highway 18 in the area of the tornado emergency was temporarily shut down due to a downed power line.

-A tornado was also reported on the ground near Harrisburg, Arkansas, Wednesday evening, with the weather service telling residents on X to “be in your shelter NOW.”
+A tornado was also reported on the ground near Harrisburg, Arkansas, Wednesday evening.

-In Pilot Grove, Missouri, several structures were damaged, cars flipped over and power poles snapped by a storm, said the state emergency management agency.
-It wasn't immediately known if there were injuries.
-Meanwhile, roads were closed because of storm debris and downed utility lines near the town of Potosi southwest if St. Louis, according to the state transportation department.
+In Pilot Grove, Missouri, several structures were damaged, cars flipped over and power poles snapped by a storm, the state emergency management agency said.
+Minor injuries were reported, according to the Missouri State Highway Patrol.
+Meanwhile, roads were closed because of storm debris and downed utility lines near the town of Potosi southwest of St. Louis, according to the state transportation department.

 Authorities in eastern Missouri were trying to determine whether it was a tornado that damaged buildings, overturned vehicles and tore down utility poles, tree limbs and business signs Wednesday morning in and around the city of Nevada.